 In Kowloon West we had 12 Mercedes Benz vans that were equipped with emergency kit and an assortment of weapons.
 Each car is manned by a Sergeant, an advance driver, a uniform crew member and a plain clothed officer who we could deploy to carry our surveillance or carry out reconnoitre before we executed any raids or preformed other tactical responses.

-Much to my, and many officers’ frustration, we were only armed with .38 Smith & Wesson revolvers loaded with just 6 rounds of ammunition.
-Later, as an interim measure and due to the frequency and scale of violence used by the armed robbers we were issued an extra 6 rounds which were stored in a “zip lock bag”.
-Thankfully, this was later replaced with 6 rounds in a speed loader, but not before we encountered several life threatening gun battles in which my officers had to open these wretched little bags whilst under fire and reload their revolvers.
+Much to my, and many officers’ frustration, we were only armed with .38 Smith & Wesson revolvers loaded with 6 rounds of ammunition.
+Later, as an interim measure and due to the frequency and scale of the violence used by the armed robbers we were issued with an extra 6 rounds that we were carried in a “zip lock bag” in our pocket.
+Thankfully, this was later replaced with 6 rounds in a speed loader, but not before we encountered several life threatening gun battles in which my officers had to open these wretched little plastic bags whilst under fire and reload their revolvers.
 Quite ridiculous!